How Long Can Golden Retrievers Hold Their Pee?

-Understanding how long Golden Retrievers can hold its pee is crucial for pet owners to ensure their furry friends’ comfort and well-being.
+Understanding how long Golden Retrievers can hold their pee is crucial for pet owners to ensure their furry friends’ comfort and well-being.

 Various factors contribute to a dog’s bladder control, from age and size to health status and environmental factors.